Vodafone offers Pay As You Go “Big Value Bundles” from £10/month with “total rollover” of unused allowances.

 Bundles & Pricing

-Vodafone offers a choice of two tariffs on Pay As You Go:
+Vodafone offers a choice of two Pay As You Go price plans:

-- Big Value Bundles: For regular mobile users (and the majority of smartphone users), Vodafone offers a 30-day Big Value Bundle from £5/month.
-You’ll get an inclusive allowance of minutes, texts and internet, lasting for up to 30 days.
+- Big Value Bundles: For regular mobile users (including the majority of smartphone users), Vodafone offers Big Value Bundles from £10/month.
+You’ll get an inclusive allowance of minutes, texts and mobile data, lasting for up to 30 days.

-- Pay As You Go 1: For occasional mobile users, Vodafone offers a traditional Pay As You Go tariff where you don’t need to top-up every month.
-You simply pay £1/day for unlimited minutes, unlimited texts and up to 500MB of internet.
+- Pay As You Go 1: For occasional mobile users not wanting to top-up every month, Vodafone has a traditional Pay As You Go tariff called Pay As You Go 1.
+On this plan, you’ll pay £1/day when you use your mobile phone for unlimited minutes, unlimited texts and up to 500MB of data.

 Big Value Bundles

-For regular mobile users and for anyone with a smartphone, Vodafone’s Big Value Bundles will normally offer the best value usage.
+For regular mobile users (including most users with a smartphone), Vodafone’s Big Value Bundles will normally offer better value usage compared to Pay As You Go 1.

-With Big Value Bundles, your top-ups are converted automatically into a 30-day allowance each month.
-There are currently four Big Value Bundles you’re able to choose from, ranging in price from £5 to £30 per month:
+With Big Value Bundles, your top-up is converted automatically each month into a 30-day allowance.
+There are currently four Big Value Bundles you’re able to choose from, ranging in price from £10 to £30 per month:

-At the end of the 30 days, you’ll need to buy another Big Value Bundle.
-Unused allowances can be rolled over for a maximum of one month, as part of Vodafone’s Total Rollover offer.
-Providing there is enough credit remaining on your account, Vodafone will try to renew your bundle automatically.
+At the end of the 30-day period, you’ll need to buy another Big Value Bundle.
+Your unused allowances can be rolled over for a maximum of one month as part of Vodafone’s Total Rollover offer.
+Providing there’s enough credit remaining on your account, Vodafone will try to renew your bundle automatically.

 For customers automatically renewing their Big Value Bundle every month, Vodafone offers a feature called “Total Rollover”.
-This takes all of your unused allowances from the current month (including unused minutes, texts and data) and rolls it over into the following month’s Big Value Bundle.
+This takes all of the unused allowances from your current month’s bundle (including unused minutes, texts and data) and rolls it over into the following month’s Big Value Bundle.

-For instance, the £10 Big Value Bundle normally includes 250 minutes, unlimited texts and 2GB of 4G internet.
-If during a given month, there are 100 unused minutes and 1GB of unused data remaining at the end of the month, your allowances would be increased the following month up to 350 minutes and 3GB of data.
+For instance, the £10 Big Value Bundle normally includes 250 minutes, unlimited texts and 3GB of data.
+If, during a given month, there are 100 unused minutes and 1GB of unused data, your allowances will be increased the following month up to 350 minutes and 4GB of data.

 Total Rollover is only available when you automatically renew your Big Value Bundle.
-You can only roll over your unused allowances into the following month (i.e. it can’t be rolled over multiple times).
-Total Rollover isn’t available if you renew your bundle early, or if you leave a gap at the end of your current bundle before buying another bundle.
-Total Rollover also isn’t available when you change your Big Value Bundle.
+You can only roll over your unused allowances once into the following month (it can’t be rolled over multiple times).
+Total Rollover isn’t available if you renew your bundle early, or if you leave a gap at the end of your current bundle before buying a new one.
+Total Rollover also isn’t available when you change to a different Big Value Bundle.

-Customers with a Big Value Bundle can benefit from the Vodafone Rewards loyalty scheme.
+Customers with a Big Value Bundle can benefit from the Vodafone Rewards loyalty programme.
 This will give you 100 reward points (worth approximately 50p) for every £10 top-up.
-You’ll also get an extra 50 reward points each time you buy a Big Value Bundle.
+You’ll also get 50 bonus reward points each time you buy a Big Value Bundle.

-Over the course of one year, a customer buying a £10 Big Value Bundle every month can expect to earn about 1,800 reward points (worth approximately £9).
+Over the course of one year, a customer buying a £10 Big Value Bundle every month can expect to earn around 1,800 reward points (worth approximately £9).

 Each Vodafone reward point is worth approximately 0.5p.
 You can use the points for a number of rewards including the following: